-- TISP 5826.
-Teaching Internship in the Secondary School (Speech Communication and Theatre) This course is a culmination of the entire secondary education curriculum for speech and theatre.
+- TISP 5826 .
+Teaching Internship in the Secondary School (Speech Communication and Theatre)

+This course is a culmination of the entire secondary education curriculum for speech and theatre.
 The course involves application of all materials and methods previously learned in major coursework and professional education preparatory classes. - EDEN 5553.
-Methods and Materials for Teaching English in the Secondary School The study of models of teaching and instruction and of assumptions underlying current teachinglearning practices for English in secondary schools.
+Methods and Materials for Teaching English in the Secondary School

+The study of models of teaching and instruction and of assumptions underlying current teachinglearning practices for English in secondary schools.
 Opportunities to develop skills and strategies for teaching language, literature, and composition to culturally diverse students. - EDEN 5653.
 Methods and Materials in the Teaching of English in the Middle School Middle school methods focuses on understanding the special needs of the middle school student and applying this to the techniques for teaching language, literature, and composition.
 Through reading, research, demonstration, and class discussion, the students learn about and practice appropriate techniques for culturally diverse middle school students. - EDAR 5523.
 Methods and Materials in the Teaching of Art Emphasis on the practical application of art in the secondary school.
 Techniques and strategies of teaching art, developing an art curriculum, assessing and motivating students.
 Prerequisite: Admission to Teacher Education Program. - EDMA 5563.
-Methods and Materials for teaching Mathematics in the Secondary School Historical and current trends in teaching mathematics and the secondary school level.
+Methods and Materials for teaching Mathematics in the Secondary SchoolHistorical and current trends in teaching mathematics and the secondary school level.
 Major Emphasis on content and concept development and their application in the mathematics classroom.

-Practice in use of appropriate technologies, applying teachings techniques, and formulating student evaluations will be emphasized. - EDMU 5573.
-Methods and Materials for Teaching Music A study of instrumental music programs, with in-depth study of program organization, teaching methods and marching band techniques Includes study of a variety of beginning, intermediate and advanced method books.
-Focuses on ancillary concerns such as fund raising, instrument maintenance and inventory control. - EDMU 5643.
-Methods and Materials for Teaching Vocal Music An overview of the music curriculum K-12.
-Emphasis on teaching strategies incorporating cognitive, psychomotor and affective techniques appropriate to secondary school students in vocal music.
-Opportunities to develop behavioral objectives, demonstrations, plan rehearsals, observe public school music students, and more. - EDSC 5593.
+Practice in use of appropriate technologies, applying teachings techniques, and formulating student evaluations will be emphasized. - EDSC 5593.
 Methods and Materials for Teaching Science in the Secondary School Philosophical bases, teaching techniques, curriculum development, classroom management, facility resources, and equipment are emphasized. - EDSS 5603.
 Methods and Materials for Teaching Social Studies in the Secondary School Historical and current trends in teaching social studies at the secondary school level Major emphasis on content and concept development and their application in the social studies classroom.
 Practice in writing objectives, applying teaching techniques, and formulating student evaluations. - EDSP 5543.
 Methods and Materials for Teaching Speech Communication and Theatre In the Secondary Schools Methods and resources for teaching speech communication and theatre in the secondary schools.
 Emphasis is on teaching strategies for interpersonal communications, group dynamics, and critical thinking, reasoning, and diversity.
 The development of a portfolio is required.